harthsw/www.harth-lang.org/content/index.md

 * I'm well aware that the likelihood of this leading to success is minimal.
   * Failing this, I'll go get a normal job making software controlled widgets for space drones.

-# Source and Binrary Products
+# Source and Binary Products

 Currently the prototype(s) are closed source, the code and built products are internal prototypes for research and development.